 The governance structure of operational risk is regulated through the Group Operational Risk and Compliance Committee ("ORCC").
-The ORCC reviews the Group's operational risks on a periodic basis, and the effectiveness of existing controls to mitigate these risks.
-The ORCC reports to EXCO and requires senior management involvement from every unit and major entity of the Group.
+The ORCC reviews the Group's operational risks on a periodic basis, and the effectiveness of existing controls to c.
+Operational risk (continued)